nikolasburk/magic-relay-mutations/relay-mutations.md

 }
 ```

-Notice that _all_ subfields of `allPokemons` are also automatically included with this approach. `allPokemons` really is the only point we expect to change after our mutation is performed.
+Notice that _every_ subfield of `allPokemons` is also automatically included with this approach.
+In our example app, `allPokemons` is the only point we expect to change after our mutation is performed.

-Finally, in `getConfigs()`, we need to specify the [mutator configurations](https://facebook.github.io/relay/docs/guides-mutations.html#mutator-configuration), telling Relay exactly how the new data should be incorporated into the cache:
+Finally, in `getConfigs()`, we need to specify the [mutator configurations](https://facebook.github.io/relay/docs/guides-mutations.html#mutator-configuration), telling Relay exactly how the new data should be incorporated into the cache.
+This is where the magic happens:

 ```
 getConfigs() {